SilentPaltos/WobblyDistortion-Minecraft/README.md

 #define DISTORTION_SMOOTHING_DISTANCE 5.0 // how far from camera distortion can reach its max value
 ```

 Below you'll see some presets, I wanted to add compatibility with respackopts...
-But couldn't handle
+But couldn't handle it